team-innovation/svg-icon-vue/README.md

 Additional properties are as follows:

+* **title**: A boolean will enable/disable default hover text.
+A string will set custom hover text.
 * **size**: A single number/string will render a square icon of that size.
 An array of two numbers/strings of the format [width, height] will display the icon accordingly.
 * **color**: An hex color representation will change the base color of the icon.
 If a multicolor icon is provided, it will set the color where no other color has been specified.